-Inside Job was launched in 2019.
-It is an UpStart business.
+Upstart was a 2-year pilot programme launched in 2019.
+Inside Job is an Upstart business.

 Why we facilitate entrepreneurship in prison

 Only 25% of people find a “job” when they leave prison.

 50% of people in prison want to work for themselves.
 UpStart

 gives them that opportunity.